mehulagg/gitlab/doc/development/elasticsearch.md

 # frozen_string_literal: true

 class MigrationName < Elastic::Migration
-  # Important: Any update to the Elastic index mappings should be replicated in Elastic::Latest::Config
+  # Important: Any update to the Elastic index mappings should be replicated in respective
+  # config files: Elastic::Latest::Config for the main index and Elastic::Latest::<Type>Config
+  # for standalone indices

   def migrate
   end